-As stated on the official documentation, Valet is a Laravel development environment for Mac minimalists.
+As stated in the official documentation, Valet is a Laravel development environment for Mac minimalists.

 Laravel Valet configures your Mac to always run Nginx in the background when your machine starts.
-Then, using DnsMasq, Valet proxies all requests on the
+Then, Valet proxies all requests on the

-*.dev domain to point to sites installed on your local machine.
+*.dev domain using DnsMasq to point to sites installed on your local machine.

-It is ideal for machines with low amount of RAM.
+It is ideal for machines with a small amount of RAM.